8 Elegant Floral Scents That Smell Fresh & Feminine

 Maison Margiela Replica Lazy Sunday Morning

-Others smell like a moment you wish you could stay inside a little longer.
+It is more like a moment you wish you could stay inside a little longer.

 It’s comforting and remarkably addictive.
 The florals sit gently in the background while musks and aldehydes create that unmistakable “clean girl” glow.